Estate Planning 101:

 At its core, estate planning is the process of organizing your affairs so that your wishes are carried out smoothly—both during your lifetime and afterward.

-It applies to anyone who:
+It applies to anyone who has:

 A well-designed estate plan ensures: